Proudly serving Kentucky including Lexington, Frankfort & Nearby

 As a foundation settles, many telltale signs will become evident.
 What follows are some of the most common ways that foundation settlement can become visible to the homeowner.

-Stair-step cracks showing in a home foundation in Lebanon
+Stair-step cracks showing in a home foundation in Cynthiana

 Stair-Step Cracking